 Spiders, Robots, Search Engine Site Indexing

 For Oracle B2C Service sites, a robots.txt file is installed on each interface.
 The robots.txt file prevents random spider searches that can be enacted against an Oracle B2C Service site.
 This file can be viewed at:

-The default file used on sites contains two lines:
+The default disallow file used on sites contains the following: